bk/wmk-docs/content/shortcodes.md

   template or literal Mako source code.
 The heuristic used to distinguish between these two cases is simply that filenames are assumed never to contain whitespace while Mako source code always does.
-In either case, the template is called and its output inserted into the Markdown file.
+In either case, the template is called and its output inserted into the content document.
 Any additional arguments are passed directly on to the template (which will also see the normal Mako context for the shortcode itself).